tassadarius/LAMBDA1/docs/readme.tex.md

 # Round function

 In LAMBDA1 all functions, permutations and S-Boxes are the same as in DES.
 However, their arrangement differs slightly.
-In a normal round of DES the permutation $P$ is applied in the beginning before the expansion function.
-In LAMBDA1 it has been moved to the end after the S-Boxes.
+In a normal round of DES the permutation $P$ is applied at the end after the S-Boxes.
+In LAMBDA1 it has been moved to the beginning before the expansion function.

 A single round is depicted here. $K_n$ is the 48 bit round key: